Exact Tensor Completion Powered by Slim Transforms: Conclusion

 \section{Conclusion}

-In this paper, the theoretical guarantee of exact tensor completion with arbitrary linear transforms is established.
-We have defined a new tensor-tensor product and a new t-SVD, leading us to a new definition of the tensor nuclear norm.
-Armed with these definitions, an efficient algorithm based on ADMM is designed to solve the tensor completion program and the theoretical bound is obtained.
-Our model and proof greatly enhance the flexibility of tensor completion.
+In this paper, the theoretical guarantee of exact tensor completion with arbitrary linear transforms is established by directly operating the tensors in the transform domain.
+Breaking the constraints of constraints of isotropy and self-adjointness, our model and proof greatly enhance the flexibility of tensor completion.
+Also, a new analysis obtained by the proof discloses why slim transforms outperform their square counterparts from a theoretical level.
 Extensive experiments on random data and visual data validate the superiority of the proposed method.